sphinxteam/DukeLecture2018/index.md

 ### Overleaf lecture notes: the lectures notes of the course has freely [avaliable on overleaf](https://www.overleaf.com/16367764mcnrxmkntrkf)

+### Exercices: all the assigments and thier correction are [avaliable on github](https://github.com/sphinxteam/DukeLecture2018/tree/master/exercices)

+### Jupyter notebook tutorials: all the tutorial are [avaliable on github](https://github.com/sphinxteam/DukeLecture2018/tree/master/AMP-tuto)

 ### Download the [poster annoucement](Screenshot 2019-03-18 at 16.26.19.png)